 Tis the season for the Christmas Community Print Drive.
-2024 marks the fourth year of the 3D printed toy drive organized by Loyal Moses and his family.
-Several designers create new, theme-specific, free models for the community to print and send to the Loyal Moses for inspection, sorting, and packaging in sets each year.
+2025 marks the fifth year of the 3D printed toy drive organized by Loyal Moses and his family.
+Several designers create new, theme-specific, free models for the community to print and send to the Loyal Moses family for inspection, sorting, and packaging in sets each year.
 The toys are then distributed to children throughout the United States and several other countries, and they receive them at no cost to their families.
 For many recipients, these are the only Christmas presents they may receive.

 I learned about the Christmas Community Print Drive through my online activity with the 3D printing community.
 It was a spark of joy and a new way to connect with the world.
 And it meant more 3D printing!
 In this ever-expanding guide, we will feature remarkable highlights and design themes.